th3ALPHAnerd/trade-binder/README.md

 Everything is controlled through karma.conf.js
 To run jasmine tests just navigate to the checkout directory and run
 $ karma start

+I was able to get it to work with the below command
+$ ./node_modules/karma/bin/karma start